MJoergen/HyperRAM/PORTING.md

 * `clk_x2_del_i` : This runs at 200 Mhz and must be synchronous to `clk_i` with
   a specific phase shift.

-All three clocks should be generated from the same MMCM.
+All three clocks should be generated from the same MMCM/PLL.

 The reason for the phase-shifted clock is to ensure correct timing when sampling the input date `DQ` from the HyperRAM.
 For more information, see